 - Better reporting out of the box

-For a support team in the DACH region with 10–30 agents that prioritizes data sovereignty, Zammad is the more economical choice.
+For a European support team with 10–30 agents that values data sovereignty, Zammad is the more economical choice.
 For an international team with 100+ agents and complex automations, Zendesk often delivers more despite the higher cost.

 Zammad vs. ArminCX: Ticketing System Meets Revenue Channel